Evaluation of Retrieval-Augmented Generation: A Survey: Introduction

 \section{Introduction}

-Retrieval-Augmented Generation (RAG) \cite{Lewis2020} represents a significant advancement in natural language processing by enhancing the performance of generative models through integrating information retrieval techniques.
-It addresses a critical challenge faced by standalone generative models: the tendency to produce responses that, while plausible, may not be grounded in facts.
-By retrieving relevant information from external sources, RAG significantly reduces the incidence of hallucinations \cite{Huang2023} or factually incorrect generative outputs, thereby improving the content's reliability and richness. \cite{Zhang2023} This fusion of retrieval and generation capabilities enables the creation of responses that are not only contextually appropriate but also informed by the most current and accurate information available, making RAG a development in the pursuit of more intelligent and versatile language models \cite{Zhang2023,Yao2023}.
+Retrieval-Augmented Generation (RAG) \cite{Lewis2020} efficiently enhances the performance of generative language models through integrating information retrieval techniques.
+It addresses a critical challenge faced by standalone generative language models: the tendency to produce responses that, while plausible, may not be grounded in facts.
+By retrieving relevant information from external sources, RAG significantly reduces the incidence of hallucinations \cite{Huang2023} or factually incorrect outputs, thereby improving the content's reliability and richness. \cite{Zhang2023} This fusion of retrieval and generation capabilities enables the creation of responses that are not only contextually appropriate but also informed by the most current and accurate information available, making RAG a development in the pursuit of more intelligent and versatile language models \cite{Zhang2023,Yao2023}.